Loading...

 https://dexidp.io/docs/connectors/google/

-Make sure that you have a .
+Make sure that you have a super admin access.

 Go to the Global Configurations